itudoben/consensus-protocols/README.md

 # Dev Container

 All the work is done through a development container.
+Docker desktop or other docker engine must be running.
 The container is started as follows:

 ```bash